ricscar2570/HealthSolver/README.md

 ## **Technologies**
 HealthSolver integrates modern tools and frameworks to deliver a seamless experience:
 - **Frontend**: React
-  Provides an intuitive interface for data input and result visualization.
+  Provides an interface for data input and result visualization.
 - **Backend**: FastAPI
   Ensures fast and reliable processing of patient data.
 - **Database**: PostgreSQL